1860 - Bull & bear fighting is outlawed. The first baseball games are played in Los Angeles.

 2004 - Although selected as the AP National College Football Champion and winning the Rose Bowl, the USC Trojans are not selected to play in the BCS Championship game.
 USC, however, is later named BCS Co-Champion with Louisiana State.
 The Los Angeles Lakers lose the 2004 NBA Championship to the Detroit Pistons 1 game to 4.
 The team loses its coach, Phil Jackson.
 Its star center, Shaquille O'Neill, obtains a trade to Miami.
 The Long Beach Jam wins the ABA Champion Finals against the Kansas City Knights 126-123.
 The Los Angeles Stars are yet again reborn for the ABA 2004-2005 season.

-2005 - The USC Trojans defeat Oklahoma 55-19 in the Orange Bowl for the BCS Championship.
+2005 - The USC Trojans defeat Oklahoma, 55-19, in the Orange Bowl for the BCS Championship.
+This title is vacated in 2010, however, due to later findings of improper gifts given to player Reggie Bush.
+The AP title is retained.
 Major League Soccer adds the new Los Angeles expansion team Club Desportivo Chivas USA, a team associated with and patterned upon the storied Mexican Soccer League team Club Desportivo Guadalajara.
 The Los Angeles Galaxy defeat the New England Revolution, 1-0, to win the 2005 Major League Soccer Cup Championship.

 2009 - The Los Angeles Lakers defeat the Orlando Magic, 4-1, to win the 2009 NBA Championship.

 2010 - The Los Angeles Lakers defeat the Boston Celtics, 2-4, to win the 2010 NBA Championship.
 UCLA Bruins baseball is defeated by South Carolina, 2-0, in the College World Series.